Crowdys Hill School Governing Body welcomes you to this part of the website, where we would like to explain the role of the Governing Body.

 Vacancies for all types of governors occur on a regular basis and are advertised on the school website.
 Anyone who would like to put themselves forward is advised to contact either the Clerk to the Governing Body at the school or Swindon Borough Council Governor Section using the link below.

-At present we have a vacancy for a Co-opted Governors.
+At present we have a vacancies for Co-opted and Parent Governors.

 Information on being a School Governor - click here